peejay-solutions/ng-magic-test-bed/README.md

 A magic test bed for angular.
 This Wrapper for the well known angular test bed (@angular/core/testing) allows you to remove a lot of bloat code form your spec files.

 # Benefits

-- Configuration of the test bed is done implicitly while assigning you local variables
+- Readability

+- Less code

-- All local variables to mocks, helper service and the testee itself can be defined as constants
+- All local variables referencing mocks, helper-services, observers, objects, arrays, functions, maps and the testee itself can be defined as constants

+- Configuration of the test bed is done implicitly while assigning your local variables

-- Reconfiguration of the entire test bed including fresh mocks and services before each test/it is reduced to 1 line: magic.happens()
+- Reconfiguration of the entire test bed including fresh mocks and services before each test/it is done in background

-- Creation of jest or jasmine (karma) spies for all your mocks' functions is done on the fly
+- Creation of jest or jasmine (karma) spies for all your mocks' functions is done implicitly.
+No more spy manual spy creation with magic strings to overwrite strongly typed methods of TypeScript objects.

 - A simple mock with spies for all methods of a service is generated.
 You can extend these auto generated mocks with custom behavior.

-- Less code for each mock than the standard Test Bed approach.

-- No more spy manual spy creation with magic strings to overwrite strongly typed methods of TypeScript objects.

 - Write tests without beforeEach.